Mary Lyndon Shanley: Gender studies and career

-Shanley recalled that when the Vassar Political Science Department interviewed her, they asked if she would teach a course on women and politics.
-She had no grauate school training, not even taken a course, as there were few if any given in the field, but "shamelessly" said, "of course", and "unexpectedly, the study of gender became my life's work."
+Shanley recalled that when the Vassar Political Science Department interviewed her for the job, they asked if she would teach a course on women and politics.
+She had no graduate training, had not taken a course in the field, as Harvard had offered none, but "shamelessly" said, "of course", and "unexpectedly, the study of gender became my life's work."

 Her first book, Feminism, Marriage and the Law in Victorian England, published by Princeton University Press in 1989, was historically oriented, and drew on her study of nineteenth century figures such as John Stuart Mill.
 The political scientist Isaac Kramnick called it "an important book, well written in clear and accessible language."
 He wrote that "with meticulous care" she "traces the assault on marital slavery" that went beyond the familiar attack by Mill.
 Shanley introduces readers to lesser known feminist women and men and explores how they turned notions of individual freedom and equality and the doctrine of consent against established marital law.

+Shanley also wrote on current issues of politics and social change.
+Her Just Marriage: On the Public Importance of Private Unions, was published in a volume that included ten commentaries on this lengthy lead essay.
+Her essay weighed the issues in the controversy over the nature of marriage, especially one raised by conservatives around gay marriage.
+The historian Linda Gordon, reviewing the book in the journal Perspectives on Politics, said that some social commentators argued that the present form of marriage was unjust because many were excluded from access to it or could not find a partner, while others turned to other forms of relationships or argued that the institution was oppressive.
+But Shanley replied that marriage was essential not just to the individual but to the needs of society, such as caring for childred and dependents.
+She concluded that the state therefore had just authority to regulate the institution.

-Shanley also wrote on issues of the day.
-Her article Just Marriage weighed into the controversy around gay marriage with a historical and political science perspective.
-She has written on the idea of the "ethic of care" in US political science.
+She has written on the idea of the "ethic of care" in U.S. political science.